 At a minimum, consider swapping out your pickleball balls every few months to ensure they perform at their best.
 Playing with a “dead” or damaged ball can alter the speed and ultimately the fun of the game.

 Many players will use a Sharpie to mark their pickleball balls.
-This can also help with ball longevity. 😉
+This can also help with ball longevity…at least when it comes to taking your balls home! 😉

 USA PICKLEBALL SPECS